 As with the previous versions, we have taken the approach of Good, Better and Best.
 This also reflects in the more recent Bring You Own Device guidance for OFFICIAL.
 In addition, it includes specific guidance for Privileged Administration as a foundational layer that all organisations need to adopt to adequately manage their risks.
 Our updated guidance includes on premises environments.
 Additionally, it includes more complex hybrid environments, including where IT organisations manage and support the workloads and infrastructure they are hosted on.

 Each of the Good, Better, and Best sections contains guidance for the following areas:

 - Identity: Recommended controls describing how to secure the identities that are used to authenticate against Office 365 services.

 - Office 365 Service Configuration: Recommended controls for Office 365 environment that describe specific settings to secure the service thus raising the security posture of the organisation’s Office 365 tenant.

-For most central government organisations, we anticipate that you would need to adopt the tools and techniques of Better.
+For most central government organisations, and providers of essential services, we anticipate that you would need to adopt the tools and techniques of Better.
 This means you can sufficiently match technical controls to your desired security posture.